 Visual Studio Code C/C++ extension: May 2019 Update

 The May 2019 update of the Visual Studio Code C/C++ extension is now available to C/C++ extension Insiders version 0.23.0.
-This release includes many new features – Visual Studio Code Remote Development extensions with C/C++ extension, an IntelliSense Configurations settings editor UI, and IntelliSense improvements.
+This release includes many new features – Visual Studio Code Remote Development extensions with the C/C++ extension, an IntelliSense Configurations settings editor UI, and IntelliSense improvements.
 For a full list of this release’s improvements, check out our release notes on GitHub.

 You can join the C/C++ extension Insiders program by changing your C_Cpp: Update Channel setting to “Insiders.”